 Though Ida wasn’t harmful, she was disturbing and still likes to do this with other young women.

-The young woman would awaken in the middle of the night, to see this female entity staring at her.
+Her targets awaken in the middle of the night, to see this female entity staring at them.

 Spirit of the Woman in Black

-Students have had experiences with these three spirits throughout the years, as students have their housing in the haunted part of Flagler College, as well as in other parts of the historic buildings.
+Students have had experiences with these three spirits through the years, in the haunted part of Flagler College, as well as in other parts of the historic buildings.
 The spirit of Ida still likes to visit young women and stare at them while they are sleeping. (oldcityghosts.com).

 Staff as well as visitors have also had paranormal experiences.
-No investigations are allowed so I couldn’t find any hard evidence.
-Other ghost stories published by other websites do find students who tell what they have experienced.
+No investigations are allowed, so I couldn’t find any hard evidence.
+Other ghost stories on other websites do find students who tell what they have experienced.

-It depends on who you talk to about the paranormal experiences that have happened.
-College officials deny any such thing, while a few students have told about their experiences.
+It depends on who you talk to.
+College officials deny any such thing, while a few students have told of their experiences.
 There is no hard evidence to back up these stories, and of course no paranormal investigators are allowed inside.
-If there were investigations here, it was not disclosed to the public, but done in privacy.
+If there were investigations here, they were not disclosed to the public, but done privately.

 Informal investigations by enthusiasts are limited to the ground floor.
-All the student dorms are closed to people without security clearance and key cards.
+Student dorms are closed to people without security clearance and key cards.

 It’s likely that Henry Flagler’s spirit is content just to be the fly on the wall, watching to see if things are going well, acting like a supervisor, probably not afraid to set the living straight when needed.
-Ida Alicia may only make herself known in specific instances, and the Woman in Black may still walk the halls, where few people see her; still hiding from public view.
+Ida Alicia may only make herself known in specific instances, and the Woman in Black may still walk the halls, where few people see her.

 74 King Street